VrushaliDipakPatil/market_seasonality_explorer/README.md

 # Market Seasonality Explorer

-An interactive web application for visualizing market seasonality patterns, volatility heatmaps, liquidity indicators, and performance metrics using real-time and historical data from Binance.
+An interactive web application for visualizing market seasonality patterns, volatility heatmaps, liquidity indicators, and performance metrics using real-time and historical data for 1000 days from Binance.
 Built with **React**, **MUI**, and **Chart.js**.

 ---

 ##  Demo Video

  [Insert your Loom/YouTube video link here demonstrating the functionality and code walkthrough]